 green shoe prints

-Brand behavior defines how a brand engages stakeholders in day-to-day interactions and moments, bringing the company’s values, personality and promises to life for customers, investors, partners and/or employees.
+Brand behavior defines how a business engages people in day-to-day interactions, bringing the company’s values, personality and promises to life for your customers, investors, partners and employees.
 It’s the brand strategy in action at the moment people make important decisions like whether to invest in the business, consider/buy its products or apply for a position.
-And it represents either a vulnerability or a true source of value creation for the company.
+It represents either a vulnerability or a true source of value creation.

-If your brand behavior doesn’t align with who you say you are, it can drive stakeholders to conclude you’re inauthentic—and limit how much they’ll trust you.
-No positioning statement or website copy will persuade audiences that a business has values it does not demonstrate through its communications and interactions.
+If your brand behavior doesn’t align with who you say you are, it can drive all-important audiences to conclude you’re inauthentic—and limit how much they’ll trust you.
+No positioning statement or website copy will persuade people that the business has certain values if it does not live and demonstrate them across communications and interactions.

-But when brand behavior aligns seamlessly with a company’s brand identity and messaging, it reinforces the brand story, forging lasting connections with people who see the business as truly different.
-When stakeholder understanding and care become tangible through brand behavior, stakeholders welcome a relationship, not just individual transactions.
-It can inspire them to believe in the brand and develop loyalty, motivating them to take actions the business needs to grow.
+But when brand behavior aligns seamlessly with a company’s brand identity and messaging, it reinforces your brand story, forging lasting connections with those who see your business as truly different.
+When your understanding and care become tangible through brand behavior, people welcome a relationship, not just individual transactions.
+It can inspire them to believe in your brand and develop loyalty, motivating them to take actions the business needs to grow.

 A missed opportunity

 Picture this.
 You’re sitting at your desk flipping through a small stack of mail.
 Most items are publications, but there are a few direct mail letters.
 One is from a financial institution.
-You recognize the name: it’s just bought your business’s bank and you pass a building with its new, prominently displayed logo every day.
+You recognize the name: you pass a building with its new, prominently displayed logo every day, and you remember that it recently bought your bank.
 But inside the envelope is a standard corporate-sounding introduction letter, which you only skim.
 Seeing nothing of interest or importance, you toss the letter in a nearby trash can and forget it.

 Ironically, the bank in question—which had a strong reputation for serving local businesses in urban communities—had built its brand pillars around being “part of the community.”
 Existing customers liked its high-touch, “human” approach to everyday banking needs, something they couldn’t get from large national banks.
 But newly acquired customers weren’t hearing it.
 The brand’s behavior was not aligned.